AI-generated

 Precedents Cited

 • Tañada v.
-Tuvera, 146 SCRA 446 (1986) — Cited for the requirement of publication for legislative rules.
+Tuvera, 146 SCRA 446 (1986) — Cited for the rule that legislative rules (administrative issuances with the force and effect of law) must be published.

 Provisions